sara-sabr/ITStrategy/_posts/en/2021-06-08-working-in-the-open-part-2.md

 Working in the open by default is not a concept that applies when working on a citizen's files and data.

 But it doesn't mean that even these teams can't work openly on improving their processes and sharing how they overcomed challenges.
-As public servants, we should continuously strive to improve our processes, look for new ways of solving issues, and share the results of our researches, as long as they are unclassified.
+As public servants, we should continuously strive to improve our processes, look for new ways of solving issues, and share the results of our research, as long as they are unclassified.

 ### Manage Secrets